Carlos Mota Pinto

+Mota Pinto was one of the first members of the Social Democratic Party (PSD) in 1974.
+As an independent, he was minister of Commerce and Tourism in the first Constitutional Government of Portugal, between 1977 and 1978.
+In November 1978, also as an independent, he was appointed by President António Ramalho Eanes to be the prime minister in the IV Constitutional Government.
+In the following year, he resigned from the position and was succeeded by Maria de Lourdes Pintasilgo in August.

+As a member of the PSD, he ran for prime minister in the 1983 legislative election, finishing second to Mário Soares, from the Socialist Party (PS).
+The two parties agreed on a coalition that became known as the Central Bloc, and Mota Pinto served as deputy prime minister and minister of National Defence in the IX Constitutional Government, between 1983 and 1985.
+A few months after leaving office, he died suddenly of an aneurysm at the age of 48.

 Career

 He graduated as a licentiate in law and doctorate in judicial sciences from the Faculty of Law of the University of Coimbra.
 He was also a professor at the Portuguese Catholic University and several foreign universities.
 Still today, his doctrine is very influential in the Portuguese legal community, mainly in what comes to civil law.

 After the Carnation Revolution, on 25 April 1974, he helped in the foundation, jointly with Francisco Sá Carneiro, Francisco Pinto Balsemão, Joaquim Magalhães Mota, João Bosco Mota Amaral, Alberto João Jardim, António Barbosa de Melo and António Marques Mendes, of the Popular Democratic Party (PPD, today PSD).
 He was elected Deputy to the Constituent Assembly and to the Assembly of the Republic (the name of the Assembly has its origins in a Mota Pinto's proposal) for PPD.
 Having distanced himself from Sá Carneiro, they would reconcile (at the time of Sá Carneiro's death they both supported the same presidential candidate, Soares Carneiro).
 He would again return to the party to serve as vice-president in 1983 and President in 1984 and 1985.

-He was also Minister for Commerce and Tourism in the 1st Constitutional Government (1976–1977), Prime Minister of the 4th Constitutional Government between 1978 and 1979 when he was appointed by then President António Ramalho Eanes, Vice-Prime Minister and Minister for Defense of the 9th Constitutional Government (the Central-Bloc) from 1983 to 1985.
+He was also Minister for Commerce and Tourism in the first Constitutional Government of Portugal (1976–1977), Prime Minister of the 4th Constitutional Government between 1978 and 1979 when he was appointed by then President António Ramalho Eanes, Vice-Prime Minister and Minister for Defense of the 9th Constitutional Government (the Central-Bloc Government) from 1983 to 1985.

-He died suddenly during 1985, in Coimbra, days before the Congress that gave the Presidency of the party to Aníbal Cavaco Silva.
+He died suddenly in 1985, in Coimbra, days before the Congress that gave the Presidency of the party to Aníbal Cavaco Silva.